Using protoc Plugins

 Running plugins without default Java code generation

-You can turn the default Java code generation step off by setting <javaEnabled>false</javaEnabled>
+You can turn the default Java code generation step off by setting <javaEnabled>false</javaEnabled> on the

 protobuf-maven-plugin configuration.
 This will then only attempt to run the plugins you provide.